-You understand that the health and well-being of your sheep, goats and alpacas are important parts of running a farm.
-Today, our Brighton vet specialists share a few quick tips and facts about these small ruminants.
+You understand that the health and well-being of your sheep, goats, and alpacas are important parts of running a farm.
+Today, our Brighton veterinarians share a few quick tips and facts about these small ruminants.

 Small Ruminant Health